stagedml/pylightnix/README.md

 thesis by Eelco Dolstra](https://edolstra.github.io/pubs/phd-thesis.pdf) and the [Nix](https://nixos.org) package manager.

-Pylightnix may be thought as of API for creating a chaching wrappers for a subset of Python functions.
-Pylightnix does:
+The library may be thought as of low-level API for creating caching wrappers for a subset of Python functions.
+In particular, Pylightnix allows user to

 * Prepare (or, in our terms, **instantiate**) the computation plan aimed at creating a tree of linked immutable **stages** objects, stored in the filesystem.
 * Implement (**realize**) the prepared computation plan, access the resulting artifacts.
 Pylightnix is able to handle possible **non-deterministic** results of the computation.
-As one example, users may define a deployment stage to depend on top-10 instances (in a user-defined sense) of trained machine-learing model stages.
+As one example, it is possible to define a stage depending on best top-10 instances (in a user-defined sence) of prerequisite stages.
-* Handle the changes in computation plan, repeat the realization while trying to re-use the existing artifacts.
+* Handle changes in the computation plan, re-use the existing artifacts whenever possible.
+* Gain full control over all aspects of the cached data including the garbage-collection.

 Documentation
 -------------